- Cardonald Campus

-If you don't meet the academic requirements but have experience in art and design or the fashion industry, we will consider your application.
+If you do not meet the academic requirements but have experience in Art and Design or the Fashion/Textile industry, we will consider your application.
 Please give full details in your personal statement.

 Employer and industry links

-The college regularly engage with industry and work on live projects as part of their studies.
-This is usually at the HND level but can sometimes be with the Foundation level.
+The college regularly engages with industry and work on live projects as part of their studies.
+This is usually at the HND level but can sometimes be at the Foundation level.

 Jobs and further study